EmmanuelOsaea/A-Comprehensive-Technical-Documentation-As-A-Data-Engineer/README.md

 # Apply UDF to a Dataframe to flag insecure record
 secured_df = df.withColumn("is_secure", verify_security_udf(col("data_field")))

-# Filter or take action based om security verification
+# Filter or take action based on security verification
 secure_data = secured_df.filter(col("is secure") == True)
 ```

 # Example SQL Query Optimization
 This example illustrates the use of SQL query with subquery to identify the precise date of the order.
 Also CTE was used
-to separate the active employees from the other employees.
+to separate the active employees from other employees.

 ```
 -- Original query with subquery